College of Asia Pacific Studies (APS)

 APS has established 3 areas of study in order to conduct education and research for the development of wide-ranging problem solving ability and specialized know-how of the issues facing the Asia Pacific region.
 Studies are centered on solid language proficiency and a basic understanding of the diverse cultures, histories, societies, natural environments, and historical conditions of the Asia Pacific region.

 Culture, Society and Media

-This cluster enables you to analyze the societies, cultures and values of the Asia Pacific to deepen your understanding of the problems this region faces.
-Your coursework will include study on information technology, culture and new media studies.
-Through this, you will gain a global perspective and the ability to view the region from several angles.
+This area of study enables you to analyze the societies, cultures, and values of the Asia Pacific to deepen your understanding of the issues this region faces.
+You will gain a global perspective, fundamental media skills, and the ability to view societal issues from several angles.

 This area of study offers advanced training in economics and its various subsets.
 Become an expert in a specialized field of global economics, such as regional economies, inequality, poverty, energy, food, agriculture, nature, industrialization, pollution, health, and digitalization.

 This area of study allows you to delve into the intricacies of conflict resolution and peace-building as well as cultivate the ability to deal with increasingly complex global issues.
 Your studies will draw from international law, political science, and economics to help you develop critical thinking skills and a policy-oriented approach for success in the field.

 *Curriculum for transfer-students:

 2nd-year transfer students who enrolled from AY 2018 to AY 2023 or 3rd-year transfer students who enrolled from AY 2019 to AY 2024 should follow the 2017 curriculum.
 For more information on the curriculum and courses, visit the Academic Office website.